GitTools/GitVersion/docs/configuration.md

 The regular expression should contain the following capture groups:
 + SourceBranch - Identifies the source branch of the merge
-+ TargetBranch - Identifies the target of the merge
++ TargetBranch - Identifies the target of the merge (optional)
 + PullRequestNumber - Captures the pull-request number

+If regular expression doesn't contain TargetBranch then for matched messages current branch will be used.

 Custom merge message formats are evalauted _before_ any built in formats.